SeaBa55/workout-tracker/README.md

 workout-tracker_v1.3 - Added functionallity to the New Workout button in index.html.

 workout-tracker_v1.4 - Added functionallity to the Continue Workout button in index.html.
 User is now able to create a new workout or continue their last workout (by adding new exercises), while successfully updating the database.

+workout-tracker_v1.5 -

+## Bugs
+Clicking on New Workout, initiates a new workout model in the database, so if the user leaves the create page prematurly the database will now contain an empty workout.